Sugarloaf Mountain in Rio de Janeiro – Pão de Açucar

-Sugarloaf – Best for Sunsets
+Sugarloaf Mountain in Rio – Best place for Sunsets

-It is perfect for sunsets where you can see Rio’s ilumination light up in the early evening, something that is a lot harder from the Christ Statue since clouds many times gather there in the afternoon.
+The trip to the top is perfect for sunsets when you can see Rio light up in the early evening.
+Something that is a lot harder from the Christ Statue since clouds many times gather there in the afternoon.
 A good tip is to bring a book and spend a few hours up there, they have small stalls where you can buy sandwiches as well as drinks.
-A sweater is a good idea since it can get pretty nippy.
+A sweater is a good idea since it can get pretty chilly.

 The Cable Car Ride